cabouman/cython_sandbox/README.md

 ``python demo/demo.py``

-This calculates the product of two matrices using the resulting python function, compares the result to the product computed using a standard ``numpy`` function, and prints out the results.
+This calculates the product of two matrices in several different ways in order to demonstrate the difference in run time.
+These ways include

+    1. using loops in python,
+    2. using loops in cython without variable declaration,
+    3. using loops in cython with variable declaration,
+    4. using cython to call c code, and
+    5. using a standard ``numpy`` function.

+The execution times are displayed along with a verification that the results of all these methods agree.
+The slow methods can be skipped by setting include_slow to False near the beginning of the demo script.

 # Multi-Threaded OpenMP Installation